geeksoflondon/barcampberkshire.com/source/travel/index.markdown

 Change trains to the 09:20 to London Paddington stopping service to arrive at 09:40 in Slough.

-For help planning your journey consult: [http://www.nationalrail.co.uk/](National Rail)
+For help planning your journey consult: [National Rail](http://www.nationalrail.co.uk/)